Daut/Timus-Online-Judge/README.md

-These are my c++ solutions to some of the timus online judge problems.
+These are my c++ solutions for some of the timus online judge problems.

 acm.timus.ru